-February 4, 2008 — When country music legend Willie Nelson set out to make a video for his song, "You Don't Think I'm Funny Anymore," premiering this Saturday on MTV, he invited some of his celebrity friends, including Woody Harrelson, Owen Wilson, Jessica Simpson, and even veteran anchor Dan Rather to appear alongside him.
+— When country music legend Willie Nelson set out to make a video for his song, "You Don't Think I'm Funny Anymore," premiering Saturday (Feb.
+9) on MTV, he invited some of his celebrity friends, including Woody Harrelson, Owen Wilson, Jessica Simpson and even veteran anchor Dan Rather to appear alongside him.

 He did not however, invite Alvin Drew.

 For that matter, when NASA astronaut Alvin Drew visited Austin last November, his plan was to go running with a friend.
 That he ended the day not only on the set of, but appearing in Nelson's music video came as unexpected.

 "I do listen to Willie Nelson's music, but I wouldn't call myself a rabid fan, where I would go out and look for places to go check Willie Nelson out," explained Drew, who logged 13 days in space as a mission specialist on shuttle Endeavour's August 2007 STS-118 flight